 It’s horrible, and I’ve dealt with it in potty training as a mother and teacher.
 I have lost track of the number of constipated children I’ve taught.
 The one thing they all have in common is this: potty training is a huge struggle.

-If you suspect your child could be constipated, I highly recommend a visit to the pediatrician.
+If you suspect your child could be constipated, I highly recommend a visit to the pediatrician or to a dietitian.
 Tons of fiber, water, and patience are also all very much needed.
 And water and more water!

 5. Add more tools to your toolbox